bettermouse/spark-and-hudi/src/main/think/flink/flip_27/flip_27.md

 Extract timestamps and optionally deal with watermarks.
 A followup FLIP will provide some default behaviors for users to deal with their watermark.
 ### flip-126
 https://cwiki.apache.org/confluence/display/FLINK/FLIP-126%3A+Unify+%28and+separate%29+Watermark+Assigners

+## go on
+Some brief explanations:

+When a new split is added to the SourceReader by SplitEnumerator, the initial state of that new split is put into a state map maintained by the SourceReaderBase before the split is assigned to a SplitReader.
+The records are passed from the the SplitReaders to the RecordEmitter in RecordsBySplitIds.
+This allows the SplitReader to enqueue records in a batch manner, which benefits performance.
+The SourceReaderBase iterates over each records and looks up their corresponding split state.
+The Record and its corresponding split state is passed to the RecordEmitter.

+The SourceReaderBase iterates over each records and looks up their corresponding split state.
+The Record and its corresponding split state is passed to the RecordEmitter.
+## Failover
+SourceReader 状态
+The assigned splits
+The state of the splits (e.g. Kafka offsets, HDFS file offset, etc)
+##  SplitEnumerator 状态
+The unassigned splits 未分配的状态
+The splits that have been assigned but not successfully checkpointed yet.
+ The assigned but uncheckpointed splits will be associated with each of the checkpoint id they belong to.(看不芯片)

+## Top level public interfaces
+Source - A factory style class that helps create SplitEnumerator and SourceReader at runtime.
+SourceSplit - An interface for all the split types.
+SplitEnumerator - Discover the splits and assign them to the SourceReaders SplitEnumeratorContext - Provide necessary information to the SplitEnumerator to assign splits and send custom events to the the SourceReaders.
+SplitAssignment - A container class holding the source split assignment for each subtask.
+SourceReader - Read the records from the splits assigned by the SplitEnumerator.
+SourceReaderContext - Provide necessary function to the SourceReader to communicate with SplitEnumerator.
+SourceOutput - A collector style interface to take the records and timestamps emit by the SourceReader.
+WatermarkOutput - An interface for emitting watermark and indicate idleness of the source.
+Watermark - A new Watermark class will be created in the package org.apache.flink.api.common.eventtime.
+This class will eventually replace the existing Watermark in org.apache.flink.streaming.api.watermark.
+This change allows flink-core to remain independent of other modules.
+Given that we will eventually put all the watermark generation into the Source, this change will be necessary.
+Note that this FLIP does not intended to change the existing way that watermark can be overridden in the DataStream after they are emitted by the source.

+## 感受到了 接口编程的魅力,通过一组接口

 # other

 ## 实现协调者